How high-tech art installations invite attendees to tap into their creative side

 “This is one of the ways we can help educate and inspire others to make a difference in their community,” says Mandy Laux, sponsorship/experiential manager at State Farm (Agency: The Marketing Arm, Dallas).

-One of the highlights of this summer’s Panorama music festival, held at Randall’s Island Park in New York City this past July, in addition to the lineup of musicians, had to be The Lab, an interactive experience powered by HP.
+One of the highlights of the 2017 Panorama music festival, held at Randall’s Island Park in New York City each July, in addition to the lineup of musicians, has to be The Lab, an interactive experience powered by HP.
 Described as a playground of music and technology that was housed in a 90-foot dome, The Lab featured six interactive digital art installations and a massive 360-degree virtual reality theater (Agency: Infinity Marketing Team, Culver City, CA).

 Among The Lab’s installations, Future Portrait offered a motion-capture art experience that transformed festivalgoers’ movements into a dynamic film animations using HP technology.
 While as many as eight participants at a time danced on stage, their movements created intricate particle systems that grew and evolved in real time.
 At the same time, two other people using HP laptops used touch gestures to alter the particle systems, influence the virtual lighting and add their own particle effects, remixing the animations as they were performed on the fly.
 A ceiling-mounted projector beamed the entire scene so that performers and the audience could view the film as it happened.